derekvance21/architect-log-syntax/README.md

-# architect-debug-lang README
+# architect-debug-lang

-This is the architect-debug-lang syntax-highlighting language extension
+This is the architect-debug-lang syntax-highlighting language extension.

 ## Features